 Music Education Policies

-Music Education majors are expected to abide by all university and departmental policies outlined in the current APSU Student Handbook, and Department of Music Student Handbook.
+Those concentrating Music Education are expected to abide by all university and departmental policies outlined in the current APSU Student Handbook, and Department of Music Student Handbook.
 The following policies apply solely to music education majors.

-The Piano Proficiency should ideally be completed by the end of the sophomore year.
-For music education majors, the piano proficiency MUST be completed before the Residency 2 semester.
+The Piano Proficiency should ideally be completed by the end of the sophomore year and MUST be completed before the Residency 2 semester.

 Residency I Policy on Ensemble Participation